-A public hearing on possible amendments to the major land use planning document has been put on hold.
+A public hearing on possible amendments to Ponoka County’s land use planning document has been put on hold.

-Ponoka County council was supposed to hear from residents in a public hearing updates to be made to the Municipal Development Plan (MDP) during its Aug.
+Ponoka County council was supposed to hear from residents in a public hearing updates to be made on proposed amendments to the Municipal Development Plan (MDP) during its Aug.
 14 council meeting.

-However, CAO Charlie Cutforth explained the hearing and any possible decision on potential amendments has been pushed until council’s Oct.
+However, CAO Charlie Cutforth explained the hearing and any possible decision on potential amendments are pushed until council’s Oct.
 9 meeting.

-This is due to the fact that the amendments were to include references to the two area structure plans (ASP) — for the Morningside and Northwest Ponoka areas.
-Both plans are still scheduled to be discussed at public hearings on Aug.
-13 with the Northwest plan at 1 p.m. and the Morningside plan at 7 p.m. at the county office.
+This is due to the fact that the amendments were to include references to the two area structure plans (ASP) — for the Morningside and northwest Ponoka areas.
+Both plans were discussed at public meetings on Aug.
+13.

-Cutforth however added that both of those hearings will be recessed that day, then reconvened on Oct.
+Cutforth added that both of those meeting were recessed that day, and may reconvene on Oct.
 2, meaning the plans will not be on council’s agenda for Aug.
 14.

-Both plans have generated a lot of talk among area residents and are somewhat controversial as the plans aim to restrict the further expansion of confined feeding operations (CFOs) by placing exclusion zones around residences and potential future residential development.
+Both plans have generated a lot of talk among area residents and are somewhat controversial as they aim to restrict the further expansion of confined feeding operations (CFOs) by placing exclusion zones around residences and potential future residential development.

-“Both Aug.
-13 hearings will go ahead and be treated like information sessions,” Cutforth explained.
+“Both (Aug.
+13) meetings will be treated like information sessions,” Cutforth explained.